The All Stories editors

 Nicki Marshall is an editor with over 25 years’ commercial publishing experience, including 15 years specialising in children’s fiction.
-After working at the Chicken House for six years alongside Barry Cunningham and Imogen Cooper, and being a regular reader for the Times Chicken House competition, Nicki continues to work in a freelance capacity for children’s publishers including Pushkin Press, Guppy Books and Firefly Press.
-She is a mentor for Accord Literary and has been an industry editor and mentor at the Golden Egg Academy since its inception, Nicki also works directly with authors and loves to help every writer discover the heart of their story and create an emotional connection with their reader.
+After working at the Chicken House alongside Barry Cunningham and Imogen Cooper and being a regular reader for the Times Chicken House competition, Nicki continues to work in a freelance capacity for children’s publishers including Pushkin Press, Guppy Books and Firefly Press.
+She is a mentor for Accord Literary and has been an industry editor and mentor for the Golden Egg Academy since its inception, while also offering editorial support directly to individual writers.
+She loves to help every writer discover the heart of their story and create an emotional connection with their reader.

 Tilda Johnson, mentor